Ten Challenging Riddles to Put Your Brain to the Test

 Who is it?

 In a race, one runner passes the person in second place.
-What position are they in?
+Thus, what position are they in?

 How could someone who falls from a 50-story building survive?

 A woman buys a parrot from a pet store, whose clerk promises that it’s able to repeat everything it hears.
-The woman returns the animal a week later because it hasn’t uttered a single sound, even though she has spoken to it.
+However, the woman returns the animal a week later because it hasn’t uttered a single sound, even though she has spoken to it.

 However, the clerk didn’t deceive her.
 What happened?

 You drive a bus, and 18 people are riding it.
 At the next stop, 5 get off but 13 get on.
-When you reach the next station, 21 get off and 4 more get on.
-What color are the driver’s eyes?
+When you reach the next station, 21 get off and 4 more gets on.
+Thus, what color are the driver’s eyes?

 A farmer has 10 rabbits, 20 horses, and 40 pigs.
 If we were to call the pigs “horses”, how many horses does he have?

-Here are the answers so you can see for yourself how well you did:
+Here are the solutions so you can see for yourself how many you got right and how many you got wrong.

 - Answer 1.
 One five-dollar bill and one one-dollar bill.
-John’s father tells his son that one of them isn’t a one-dollar bill… but the other could be.
+This is because John’s father tells his son that one of them isn’t a one-dollar bill… but the other could be.

 - Answer 2.
 The last day of fall because it’s the shortest day of the year.

 - Answer 3.
-11. Let’s consider the worst case scenario, where John picks up all 10 right (or left) gloves of either color.
+Eleven, let’s consider the worst-case scenario, where John picks up all 10 right (or left) gloves of either color.
 This would make it impossible for him to have a match.
 Just one more would be enough to complete a pair.

 - Answer 5.
 Her mother.

 - Answer 7.
 If they fall from the first floor.
-The riddle doesn’t say what floor the person falls from.
+This is because the riddle doesn’t say what floor the person falls from.

 - Answer 9.
 The color of your eyes!

 - Answer 10.
 You’ll still have 20.
-Giving them another name doesn’t transform them into horses.
+This is because giving them another name doesn’t transform them into horses.